 Nike 5meter Water Polo Camp at Sonoma State University Rohnert Park, California

-For the first time in 2013, USA Olympians Coralie Simmons and Genai Kerr are offering a Nike 5meter Water Polo Camp this coming summer at Sonoma State University.
+Back for our 2nd summer in 2014!
+USA Olympians Coralie Simmons and Genai Kerr are offering a Nike 5meter Water Polo Camp this coming summer at Sonoma State University.
 Located in the city of Rohnert Park, in Sonoma County, and only 1 hour from San Francisco this Nike Water Polo Camp is sure to be a camper favorite.

 Nike 5meter Water Polo Camps provide the highest level of individualized coaching for aspiring water polo athletes.
 Whether you are learning the rules of water polo and how to eggbeater or preparing for college level competition, we have the best water polo camp for your skill level.
 Lead by USA Olympians that understand the value of balance and setting goals we help prepare young student athletes to live their dreams.